Alanwatts42/ripsaw/README.md

 At any rate, I find it useful.
 Basically it's a bash script that you can run inside a directory to unzip or unarchive multiple zipped (archived) files.
-It can handle multiple archive formats: .zip, .7z, .rar, and .ecm.
+It can handle multiple archive formats: .zip, .7z, .rar, tar, tar.bz, tar.gz, and even .ecm.
-The only reason I called it ripsaw is that "rip" sounds like "zip", and "saw" implies motorized or rapid motion, and because it sounds cool, does it not?

 <br>

-## How do I use it?
+## Can I use it on my terrible computer?

-Right now, it will probably only work on a Linux OS or Microsoft's recent Linux-within-Windows software that lets you run a somewhat cut-down version of multiple Linux builds inside an instance of Windows 10.
-Having used it myself, it's not bad for some purposes, though I was never able to get it to run anything with a GUI, and therefore just did everything through the terminal.
+It's a bash script, and I can only say for certain that it works on the OS for which it was written, Linux.
+It is possible that it might run on Microsoft's Linux sub-system software that lets you run a somewhat cut- down version of a variety of Linux builds inside Windows 10.
+It is possible that it might run on Mac OS X (though I haven't tested it yet.)

-Ripsaw does happen to be a terminal-only tool, so it will happily run on your abomination of a Windows 10 machine if you install the Linux sub- system.

-You can either just run the Ripsaw script by typing out the full path to it and executing it as you would with any other script, or for extra credit, first make ripsaw executable using `sudo chmod + x ./ripsaw` and then make it a permanent command by placing it in /usr/bin/ with `sudo cp /usr/bin/ripsaw`.
-After you've done that, you can just `cd` into any directory you want, but probably your Downloads folder, and then just type `ripsaw` and press enter to run it.
-Then just sit back, and watch it open up all of those archives.
+## How am I supposed to actually use this?

+Since ripsaw happens to be without a GUI at the moment, it must be run rom the terminal.
+You can either:

+### Method 1 (dumb method)

+    - Run it by typing the full path leading to the 'ripsaw' file into the terminal and pressing 'enter' to execute it. )

+### Method 2 (smart method)

+    1. `sudo chmod +x ripsaw` - this makes ripsaw executable, just do it.
+    2. `sudo cp ripsaw /usr/bin/ripsaw` - copies ripsaw from the current directory to the directory where the user's bash commands are kept which is `/usr/bin/`.
+I'm assuming here that ripsaw is in the current working directory a.k.a. the folder that you 're in right now, so keep that in mind when you're following these instructions.
+    3. If you've done steps 1 and 2 correctly, all you should need to do to execute ripsaw now is to type `ripsaw` into the terminal and press `enter`.
+    4. Remember, before you execute ripsaw, you'll want to make sure you've used `cd` to change to the directory that you want to use ripsaw in, for example: `cd ~/Downloads` would navigate you to the Downloads directory so that when you execute `ripsaw` it will proceed to slice and dice all of the archives in your Downloads directory, but that's it, have fun nerds.

 <br>